MBIT-LLC/pgadmin-config/README.md

-# Deploy Keycloak to Heroku
+# Deploy pgAdmin to Heroku

 Using Hobby dyno